 "We independently review the products we recommend!
 When you buy through links on AHealthyBowl.com, We may earn an affiliate commission.
 Learn more"

-Winters make the Christmas and New Year celebrations quite chilly, so why not warm up your houses with the aroma of cinnamon, hot chocolate, and freshly baked Melomakarona?
-They are so easy to bake that even your children can help you bake them.
-Another similar kind of biscuit named KOURABIEDES is also one of the traditional Greek desserts during Christmas, but they are said to be more of Turkish origin.
-Fresh, hot, and syrupy cookies make your dinner fiesta and post-dinner coffee even more exciting.
+Winter makes the Christmas and New Year celebration quite chilly, so why not warm up yourself with the aroma of cinnamon, hot chocolate, and freshly baked Melomakarona?
+They are so easy to bake that even your 13 year old children can help you bake them.
+Another similar dessert I love, KOURABIEDES, is also one of the best Greek desserts for Christmas, even though they have Turkish origin.
+These fresh, hot, and syrupy cookies make your dinner fiesta and breakfast coffee even more exciting.

-In ancient Greece, similar cookies named makaria were prepared using an egg mixture and honey syrup.
-They were eaten during funerals.
+In ancient Greece, cookies named makaria were prepared using an egg mixture and honey syrup.
+They were consumed during funerals.
 The word Melomakarona is derived from ancient Greek words for honey, which are “meli” and “makaria”.
-Nowadays, dark chocolate syrup is poured over prepared Melomakarona which gives it a more modern touch.
-So if you are already done serving Galaktoboureko, Greek Baklava, and Loukoumades at your festivities, here is a new classic recipe to try.
+Nowadays, dark chocolate syrup is poured over prepared Melomakarona which gives it a modern touch.
+So if you are already done serving desserts like Galaktoboureko, Greek Baklava, and Loukoumades at your festivities, this one is a new classic recipe to try.

 Ingredient Notes